Sbarro

-Sbarro, LLC (/səˈbɑːroʊ/ sə-BAR-oh: stylized in all caps) is an American fast food restaurant that specializes in New York–style pizza sold by the slice and other Italian-American cuisine.
+Sbarro, LLC (/səˈbɑːroʊ/ sə-BAR-oh; stylized in all caps) is an American fast food restaurant that specializes in New York–style pizza sold by the slice and other Italian-American cuisine.
 In 2011, the company was ranked 15th in foreign sales among U.S.-based quick-serve and fast-casual companies by QSR Magazine.
 In 2008, Sbarro was rated the No. 1 Quick Service Restaurant in the Italian segment by Entrepreneur magazine.
-However, diners and critics have criticized the quality of the food, with some suggesting a link between food quality and the company's two bankruptcies.

 Sbarro has over 600 locations in 28 countries.
 Sbarro stores are located in shopping malls, department stores, airports, service areas, and college campuses, as well as in the Pentagon, American naval bases, and casinos.

 History

 20th century

 Sbarro was founded in 1956 by Gennaro and Carmela Sbarro.
 The couple and their three sons, Joseph, Mario, and Anthony, immigrated to America from Naples, Italy.
 The same year, the Sbarro family opened their first salumeria (an Italian grocery store) at 1701 65th Street and 17th Avenue in Bensonhurst, Brooklyn, New York, which became popular for its fresh food and Italian fare.
 Its original location closed in 2004.

 The success of the Sbarro Salumeria led to the opening of additional locations in the New York City metropolitan area.
 In 1970, Sbarro opened its first mall-based restaurant in Brooklyn's Kings Plaza Shopping Center.
 One of their busiest outlets was one of two which were both located in the World Trade Center, with the busiest in the mall underneath the complex, while the other was at the observation deck on the South Tower.
 However, both outlets were destroyed during the September 11 attacks in 2001.

 The first Sbarro in the Philippines was opened in 1990.
-As of 2023, the nation currently has 56 stores.
+As of 2023, the country had 56 stores.

 A Sbarro restaurant at Union Station in Washington, D.C.

 21st century

+On August 9th 2001, 16 people were killed and 130 wounded in Sbarro Restaurant Suicide Bombing in Jerusalem.

 In early 2007, Sbarro was acquired by MidOcean Partners, a private equity firm with offices in New York and London.